 - Cash activity from operations: Every cash transaction that is not related to financing or investing is posted here.
 This includes activities like paying employees and collecting money from customers.

 The formula for the cash flow statement is:

 The ending cash balance is also the cash balance on the balance sheet.

 - Accounts receivable

-Joe can take several steps to increase cash flow.
-He can offer discounts to clients who pay quickly and Reliable Plumbing can insist that all customers pay a 20% deposit before any work is performed.
-The company should also have a formal process for collections.
-These steps will reduce the account receivable balance and increase cash.
+Reliable Plumbing can take several steps to increase cash flow.
+They can offer discounts to customers who pay quickly or insist that customers pay a 20% deposit before any work is performed.
+The company could also have a formal process for collections.
+These steps will reduce the accounts receivable balance and increase cash.